-It is essential to choose the right footwear for your kids keeping in mind their comfort and level of outdoor activity.
-To know more, click on the link!
+Wondering how to ensure that your choice of footwear is the best for your child?
+It is essential to choose the right footwear keeping in mind your child's comfort and level of outdoor activity.

 By Harsha Sajnani Ganeriwala

 Making the right choice of footwear for your child can be a taxing exercise.
 Choices are aplenty, but how can you ensure that your choice of footwear is the best for your child?
 The human foot has 26 bones working together to ensure health and mobility for a lifetime.
 Ill-fitting footwear can put your child at risk of short and long-term injuries.

 To overcome this footwear dilemma, let’s first understand how a child’s foot develops.
 Dr Alpana Dongre, a skeletal physiotherapist from Total Rehab, Chennai, says,

 “A child’s foot develops from birth till they turn 18.
 But, after the first 10 years, the growth of feet is less than 1mm per month.
 The development of the feet bones are almost complete in girls by 14 years of age and for boys, the foot growth stops when they reach 16.”

 Doctors recommend that children under the age of 5 should be encouraged to walk barefoot in the house.
 The sensory feedback from the floor helps in developing the tone of the muscles, not only of the feet, but also of the leg and spine.
 Good foot care can help in the growth of a healthy and painless feet, which is why you should regularly check for blisters or irritation in your little one’s feet.

 Safety and comfort should be of top priority while purchasing the shoes.
 Look for shoes with toe flexibility, stiff heel and a rigid middle.
 The material used should be lightweight, absorbent and breathable.
 Give special attention to the insoles as most infants have flat feet.